khromov/wp-instant-articles/readme.txt

 It is not recommended to use more than 4-5 URLs for DNS prefetching.

 Enabling page prerendering will likely increase server and client (browsers) load.

+Visit the Instant Articles homepage for more info: http://wpinstant.io/

 **Usage**